Menu

 Surgery

 • Surgery is a common treatment method for mesothelioma.
-For those who qualify, it may increase survival rates and improve symptoms.
+Research shows it can improve prognosis and symptoms.

 There are many possible treatment options for mesothelioma patients.
-A mesothelioma doctor or expert can recommend the best options for each case.
-They can create personalized treatment plans for patients.
+A mesothelioma doctor or expert can recommend the best options for each patient.

 06. Causes of Desmoplastic Mesothelioma